Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

-\end{enumerate} We remark that it is not at all obvious that (I)-(II) produce a well defined dynamics, since the evolution is not smooth in time, and the system can possibly run into pathological configurations.
-In the case of binary interactions, the analogous result has been established in the work of Alexander \cite{alexander}, but that work does not apply to the notion of ternary interaction used in this paper.
-However, we were able to prove (see Theorem \ref{global flow}) that a global in time, measure-preserving flow can be defined for almost all initial configurations.
-In particular, in order to go from local in time to global in time flow we establish the following crucial fact - if a triplet of particles was in the interaction then as the system evolves in time the subsequent interaction cannot involve the same triplet of particles.
-For more details on the establishment of the flow, see Subsection \ref{ss:difficulties}.
+We remark that it is not at all obvious that (I)-(II) produce a well defined dynamics, since the evolution is not smooth in time, and the system can possibly run into pathological configurations.
+In the case of binary interactions, the analogous result has been established in the work of Alexander \cite{alexander}.
+Our dynamics will be constructed in a similar spirit to \cite{alexander}.
+However a distinction between ternary precollisional and postcollisional configurations as well as new geometric estimates are needed in order to control possible emergence of pathological trajectories.

+We informally state the first main result of this paper, for a rigorous statement see Theorem \ref{global flow}.